fmease/lushui/tasks.md

   this is useful for lifetime stuff e.g. `ModuleScope::constructors` should take an `&Expression` to be able to return `&[Identifier]` instead of an expensive clone for `Vec<Identifier>`
 * split `interpreter.rs` into type checker and interpreter
+* CLI
+  * add subcommands:
+    * `check` (type check only)
+    * `run` (type check and run program entry)
+    * `highlight`
+      * format the AST to HTML with CSS classes
+      * add lexer option to keep comments
+      * the first versions won't stay true to source and will act like a very simple code formatter but that's actually very good!
+      * advanced highlighting: mark binders ("binding occurrens") different from referenced binders ("applied occurrens")
+      * maybe generalize this to also be able to print JSON, so we can inspect a complex ast with firefox's JSON viewer